ChuOkupai/vimcake/README.md

-# :cake: vimcake :cake:
+# :cake: VimCake :cake:
 A simple vim configuration package for beginners!

 **Ideal** for 42 school students, but not only!

 ## Plugins list:
-- colorizer
-- nerdtree
-- ultisnips
 - vim-42header
 - vim-airline
-- vim-airline-themes
 - vim-monokai
 - vim-plug
 - vim-snippets
+- AutoClose
+- Colorizer
+- NERDTree
+- Syntastic
+- UltiSnips

 ## How to install
 - :floppy_disk: - If you want to keep your current vim configuration, backup your files first!